mautic/mautic-documentation/pages/09.contacts/01.manage-contacts/02.contact-monitoring/docs.en.md

 [Grav]: <https://github.com/mautic/mautic-grav>

 ### Cookies used by Mautic
-This is a list of cookies potentially used by Mautic when tracking contacts.
-Note that if using the tracking script, the browser's local storage is used to store a device ID used to track the contact.
+This is a list of cookies potentially used by Mautic when tracking Cotacts.
+Note that if using the tracking script, the browser's local storage is used to store a device ID used to track the Contact.

 #### Third party cookies
 |Name|Expiration|Used by Mautic for tracking?|Description